mvolkmann/blog/src/swift/Localization.md

 ## Plurals

+There are two kinds of plural values to consider.
+Cardinal numbers specify a count or quantity (ex. two).
+Ordinal numbers specify a position within an ordered list (ex. second).

+Pluralization of cardinal numbers is supported by a `.stringsdict` file.
+Pluralization of ordinal numbers is supported by `NumberFormatter` as described in the [Numbers and Currency](#numbers-and-currency) section.

 To define how specific words should be pluralized based on a count:

 1. Add a file to the project by pressing cmd-n.